Worth Feeling

 Why this matters

-When emotions are pushed aside—whether intentionally or outside of awareness—they rarely disappear.
-They tend to surface elsewhere: in relationships, in the body, or in a low, persistent sense of disconnection that's hard to name.
-Turning toward an emotion with curiosity, rather than judgment, is often what allows it to shift.
+When emotions are pushed aside—whether intentionally or outside of awareness—they don’t simply disappear.
+They tend to surface elsewhere—in relationships, in the body, as a low, persistent sense of disconnection, or in moments of overwhelm that are hard to make sense of.
+Turning toward an emotion with curiosity, rather than judgment, is often where something begins to shift.

-Emotions also shape what we remember and what we learn.
+And that matters, because emotions also shape what we remember and what we learn.
 The experiences that stay with us—the ones that actually change us—are almost always emotionally significant.
 That's not incidental.
-It's part of how we grow.
+It's part of how we learn to stay safe, and part of how we grow over time.

 This is especially true when life asks a lot of you.
-Emotions give weight and meaning to our choices.
+Emotions give weight and meaning to your choices.
 Without access to what you feel, the decisions that matter most become harder to navigate.
-International moves, career crossroads, significant relationship transitions: these are exactly the moments when being cut off from your emotional world costs you most.
+International moves, career crossroads, significant relationship transitions: these are exactly the moments when being cut off from your emotional world can carry a high cost.

-Understanding what kind of emotion you're working with—whether it's pointing you toward something you need, protecting you from something painful, or keeping you in a pattern that no longer serves you—is one of the most useful things you can do in therapy, and a core part of Emotion-Focused Therapy.
-Not to analyse yourself endlessly, but to begin listening more clearly to what your inner world is actually asking for.
+Understanding what kind of emotion you're working with is one of the most useful things you can do in therapy—and a core part of Emotion-Focused Therapy.
+It might be pointing you toward something you need, protecting you from something painful, or keeping you in a pattern that no longer serves you.
+Not to analyse yourself endlessly, but to listen more clearly to what your inner world is asking for.

 When you can work with your emotions rather than around them, they stop being something to manage.
 They become a source of guidance you can begin to trust.
-And with that comes something quieter: a growing sense of being at home in yourself—secure enough to feel, steady enough to act.
+And with that comes a growing sense of being at home in yourself:

 This short animated film by Anne Hilde Vassbø Hagen, created with the Norwegian Institute for Emotion-Focused Therapy, illustrates what can happen when we begin to make space for the parts of ourselves we don't know how to care for.